guzalm/lab1/README.md

-problem 6.
-Given numbers “a” and “n”, write the function that returns “a^n
+problem 7.
+Given a number “n” and an array of “n” elements, should write the program that returns given array in reverse order without using array data structure.
+From problem 1 where we found min from array, we have entered elements to array.
-”.
-Here is new function sqrt().
-There was created variable res to use recursion and write formula to find sqrt of n(res *= a).
+Here we can just reverse that array.
+Here we work with address of elements in array.
-After return statement we back to main.
-There is part of code which calls our function sqrt(), and print out our result.
+By this arr[n - 1 - i] we can change places of elements.